ylxdzsw/RedisAlchemy.jl/README.md

 RedisAlchemy.jl
 ===============

-RedisAlchemy.jl provides some "high-level" collections connected to a a Redis server.
+RedisAlchemy.jl provides some "high-level" collections connected to a Redis server.

 inspired by [Redis.jl](https://github.com/jkaye2012/Redis.jl).

+key features:

+- easy to use: "high-level" API like native Julia Collection, no need to learn Redis.
+- ready for async: connections are locked automaticlly; support connection pools.

 ### Install